BerkeleyLab/upcxx/INSTALL.md

-**Intel GPU memory kind support in this release is believed to be functionally correct, but has not been tuned for performance. `upcxx::copy()` operations on `ze_device` memory are currently staged through host memory and do not yet leverage network-direct RDMA.**
+**Intel GPU memory kind support in this release is believed to be functionally correct, but has not been tuned for performance. `upcxx::copy()` operations on `ze_device` memory are currently staged through host memory by default and do not yet leverage network-direct RDMA.**

 #### System Requirements: